merayen/KitchenTimer/doc/Features.md

 Tools and ingredients can have defined parameters that says which other parameter they interact with, and how they interact, and their own value.

-These formulas calculate when selecting a recipe, so that the user can see details on what needs to be done.
+These formulas gets calculated when selecting a recipe, so that the chef can see details on what needs to be done and that equipment is required/best suited for the different tasks (pans-size, induction wattage etc).

 ### Parameter operators
 - `+`